Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Proposed Method

 \section{Proposed Method}

-In this section, we present S2-DiGCL, a novel contrastive learning framework for digraphs that leverages dual spatial perspectives by jointly modeling perturbations in the real and complex domains.
+In this section, we present S2-DiGCL, a contrastive learning framework for digraphs that leverages dual spatial perspectives by jointly modeling perturbations in the real and complex domains.
 The framework is composed of three main components: (1) A personalized magnetic Laplacian perturbation module that generates node-level representations in the complex domain.
 (2) A path-based augmentation module that captures context-level subgraph semantics in the real domain.
 (3) A dual-space contrastive objective that integrates both representations to achieve comprehensive and direction-aware embedding learning.
+Our design inherits the magnetic-Laplacian view construction used in prior complex-domain digraph learning and the walk-based path modeling used in spatial methods, while introducing a topology-aware personalization mechanism and a unified dual-space training pipeline.
 The overall architecture of S2-DiGCL is illustrated in Fig.~\ref{fig.model_framework}.